 Sharing more about myself and the experiences I’ve had, you may find some similarities in your life.
 I believe our similaries help us empathize, connect, and bond to have a better understanding of the triumphs and tragedies we go through.
 Inevitably, our paths cross at the right time, in the right moment and with the right circumstances.
 This ever-evolving journey that we are gives us hope or frustration, light or darkness, joy or sadness.
 We still need the contrast to recognize the difference between the wonderful times and the challenging times so we can be grateful for every day that we have.

 This is my story. . .and how I created a new life for myself in Mérida Mexico.

 I always felt a little out of place growing up in West Texas.
 No matter how hard I tried, I could never quite please my mom.
 I tried my hardest to be perfect – the perfect daughter, the perfect sister, the perfect friend, the perfect granddaughter.
 All of these labels were confusing however I made it my motto to be “as perfect as perfect could be”.
 But at the beginning of 8th grade, my life took a turn . . .I started having incredibly painful migraine-like headaches.

 Throughout my high school years, the bullying grew increasingly worse.
 I didn’t have many friends and I was constantly looking over my shoulder.
-I didn’t feel safe at school and I was trying to be perfect at home.
-Notably, this created an exceptional amount of stress.
-Stress that a 15 year old shouldn’t have.
-But, reading books continued to rescue me, and then I found another escape.
-Dancing along to Soul Train every Saturday morning was a way to lose myself in the music and the cool vibes.
+I didn’t feel safe at school.
+I was trying to be perfect at home.
+Notably, this created an exceptional amount of stress: stress that a 15 year old shouldn’t have.
+But, reading books continued to rescue me.
+Then, I found another escape: dancing and Soul Train.
+Dancing along to Soul Train every Saturday morning was a way to lose myself in the music, the cool vibes and the smooth voice of Don Cornelius.